 "[The American] people look at you and they see who they want to be.
-They look at me and they see what they are."Richard Milhous Nixon (January 9, 1913 — April 22, 1994) was the 37th President (1969--1974).
+They look at me and they see what they are."Richard Milhous Nixon (January 9, 1913 — April 22, 1994) was the 37th President (1969-1974).
 A Republican, he served between Lyndon Johnson and Gerald Ford.
+He was the Vice President under President Dwight Eisenhower from 1953-1961.
 One of the—if not the—least popular President among the general public todaynote , he is infamous for his role in the Watergate scandal which led to his resignation.
 Nixon remains the only President so far to resign from the office.
 Nixon has long been a subject of particular interest for presidential historians, and serves as the canonical example of a deeply conflicted leader who "could be considered both a failure and great or near great" (Alan Brinkley).
 Thanks to his particular brand of paranoid neuroses (his tapes include lengthy rants about people—mainly part of the "liberal east-coast establishment"—plotting against him), he's also been quite the fertile figure of study for psychologists.
 Also, he famously added a bowling alley to the White House.
 Nixon's equally popular for fictional portrayals.
 One can even make the case that he and his Presidency is the most frequently depicted in popular culture as Historical-Domain Character, far more than any office-holder other than Lincoln.
 One reason for this is that his presidency coincided with the politically charged period of the New Hollywood, where films like All the President's Men released a few years after Watergate cemented him in popular memory before the setting-in of the halo that earlier scandal-plagued presidents underwent.
 This ensured that films critical of Nixon established itself as a market for Hollywood.
 Ironic, since Nixon was a huge movie buff and indeed provided tax cuts to the motion picture industry during the same period, creating the very conditions for this politically charged era of film history.
 While Nixon's unique appearance and idiosyncrasies make him such an appealing subject for caricature, it also makes it hard to find an actor who actually resembles him, at least by conventional standards of leading men.
 The trope Richard Nixon the Used Car Salesman is named after him.

 open/close all folders

 - In Watchmen, Richard Nixon continues to govern in a fifth term, partly because he was reckless enough to order the god-like superhero Dr. Manhattan to attack the Vietcong and North Vietnam to win The Vietnam War, disregarding the dire implications of disrupting the international balance of power and riling the USSR up to prepare themselves for an all out fight.
 In addition, the Watergate Scandal doesn't happen because Woodward and Bernstein were killed by an assassin, implied to be the Comedian.
-Alan Moore stated that he used Nixon as a stand-in for Ronald Reagan because the former was Acceptable Targets in a way Reagan wasn't.
+Alan Moore stated that he used Nixon as a stand-in for Ronald Reagan because the former was an Acceptable Target in a way Reagan wasn't.

 - Word of God says Nixon was the primary inspiration for Darkseid.